BlaqueDevs/se-assignment-day-4-software-project-management-jaysonalfie/README.md

    - Effective communication among the given stakeholders of the project.
    - identifying risks and developing contingency plans.

 ## 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?
+   Importance of effective cost control is that:
+ - It ensures financial resources are used efficiently.
+ - It enhances profitability as costs are kept withn the given budgets.
+ - It helps maintain financial sustainability throughout the project cycle.

+   Strategies that can be used to prevent budget overuns are:
+ - Conducting thorough cost analysis so as to have accurate budget estimation.
+ - Defining clear project requirements to avoid scope creep.
+ - Monitoring expenses regularly  to address the overuns early.
+ - Optimizing resource utilization to reduce wasteful expenditures.

 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?